Should you EAT Lancet?

 - The Vegetarian Myth with Lierre Keith.

 As mentioned by Walter Willett in the Eat Lancet launch presentation, growing grains with fertilisers to transport to feedlots to feed cattle that are amped up on hormones and antibiotics is far from ideal.
-However, cattle can graze land that cannot be farmed and can also have a positive influence on the health of the entire ecosystem.
+However, cattle can graze land that cannot be farmed and can also have a positive influence on the health of the ecosystem.

 While the EAT Lancet’s 15% protein target would meet the minimum daily intake of protein, it’s worth noting that this is only the minimum required amount to prevent deficiency.